 Laser Hair Removal – Med spa treatments don’t stop at the face.
 Laser hair removal is among the most popular beauty services, as it can eliminate the need for shaving, waxing, and plucking.
 The laser works by destroying hair follicles, ensuring that the hair will never re-grow.
 The lasers do not damage the skin, however, and this procedure is safe for the face, legs, underarms, bikini line, and most other regions.
 Several treatments yield near-permanent results.

 With these advanced beauty options, it’s little wonder that hotels are incorporating med spas into their list of amenities — and it’s easy to see why guests are eager to stick around longer to enjoy them.
 Indeed, the med spa industry is booming throughout the world, and hotels and resorts are a natural home for these medical retreats.
 During your next hotel stay, take a look at the spa menu — odds are, you’ll be benefiting from at least some of the treatments listed there!

 About The Author Mia Liefso is a professional medical skin therapist and the owner of Bradford Skin Clinic & Med Spa in Bradford, Ontario.
 She has certifications in IPL, VPL, laser and ultrasound technologies, as well as body contouring and medical facial peels.
-Her professional interests include difficult skin conditions—psoriasis, eczema, and acne—premature aging, skin care for the elderly, endocrinology, and helping people love the skin they’re in.
+Her professional interests include difficult skin conditions—psoriasis, and acne—premature aging, skin care for the elderly, endocrinology, and helping people love the skin they’re in.
 Her diverse personal interests include history, animals, roller derby, travelling and gourmet cooking.